yiisoft/view/UPGRADE.md

 ## Upgrade from 11.x

-- Changed `ViewInterface`.
-You should implement it in your own implementations of interface.
+- `ViewInterface` was changed.
+You should adjust it in your own implementations.
   - Added `deepClone()` method.
   - Allow to pass `null` to `withBasePath()` and `withContext()` methods.